Integrable systems from Poisson reductions of generalized Hamiltonian torus actions: Generalization to Heisenberg doubles of compact Lie groups

 The fact that we can adapt Proposition \ref{pr:J10} is a straightforward consequence of Scenario \ref{scen:G11}. \end{proof}

 \begin{rem} One can verify that $W(X):= b_L b_R g_L^{-1} = b_L g_R b_L^{-1}$, for $X$ written as in \eqref{H6}, is constant along the integral curves $X(\tau)$ \eqref{H15}.
-This, and the conserved quantities \eqref{H29} along the integral curves \eqref{H13}, were used in the previous papers \cite{Fe23,Fe24} to discuss the integrability of the pertinent reduced systems.
-However, no action variables appeared in \cite{Fe23,Fe24} and the proof of the integrability of the `dual system' based on the Hamiltonians $\tilde \fH$ \eqref{H10} has not been completed previously. \end{rem}
+This, and the conserved quantities \eqref{H29} along the integral curves \eqref{H13}, were used in the previous papers \cite{Fe23,Fe24} to discuss the integrability of the pertinent reduced systems, which are spin Ruijsenaars--Schneider type deformations of trigonometric spin Sutherland systems and their duals.
+However, no action variables appeared in \cite{Fe23,Fe24} and the proof of the integrability of the `dual system' based on the Hamiltonians $\tilde \fH$ \eqref{H10} has not been completed previously.
+For important spinless special cases, see also \cite{FK}. \end{rem}